DL: Configure Driver command¶

 DL:L command.
 In the example below, the first line of the response

-DL:04 indicates that there are 4 drivers configured.
+DL:30 indicates that there are 48 drivers configured.
 (This is also hex.)
-The next 4 lines are the configuration of each driver, in the same format as the original
+Then each driver config is provided in the same format as the original

 CD: command is a human-readable command you can use to see the configuration of all the drivers.
 So if you're using a serial terminal, use